Cerebral Palsy and Malnutrition

 Other Causes of Malnutrition

 Dysphagia is not the only complication of cerebral palsy that can cause problems with eating and nutrition.
 Other muscle and motor difficulties may make eating difficult, such as difficulty holding utensils.
-In these cases, meal times may be longer and tiring and a child may give up before consuming adequate calories and nutrients.
+In these cases, meal times may be long and tiring and a child may give up before consuming adequate calories and nutrients.
 Making foods easier to eat, using adaptive equipment, and having smaller meals more frequently can all help.

 Consequences of Poor Nutrition

-Some of the common specific deficiencies that children with cerebral palsy experience are overall calories, protein, vitamin D, vitamin B12, iron, folic acid, zinc, calcium, magnesium, phosphorus, and copper.
+Some of the common specific deficiencies that children with cerebral palsy experience are in overall calories, protein, vitamin D, vitamin B12, iron, folic acid, zinc, calcium, magnesium, phosphorus, and copper.
 Each of these comes with its own consequences and symptoms and supplementing with the missing nutrient may be necessary.

 A child with cerebral palsy may even suffer from being overweight or obese.
 This may result from poor food choices, eating foods that taste good and are easy to eat instead of considering nutrition, but also from the fact that many kids with cerebral palsy are unable to be very active.
 Many of the consequences of poor nutrition can be reversed, but when severe, the problems may persist for years.